ericminikel/cureffi/_posts/2015-04-03-genetics-in-medicine-09.markdown

 For information on preclinical stages of AD, a useful reference is [[Sperling 2011]].

 Dr. Tanzi has seen brains of elderly people who had extensive A&beta; and tau pathology but no inflammation and who were asymptomatic at time of death.
 Therefore, inflammation must be critically important in AD.
 Dr. Tanzi has also reported that A&beta; has antimicrobial properties [[Soscia 2010]].
-He is now promoting the "immunogenetic hypothesis of AD" - that compromised adaptive immunity due to
+He is now promoting the "immunogenetic hypothesis of AD" involving compromised adaptive immunity.

 #### Q&A